 - Lynda.com: Classes are not free, but Lynda.com (aka LinkedIn Learning) has great videos for a whole host of computer topics, including programming (Python, C, and many more), Management, Computer Aided Design, Photography, Microsoft Office, and almost any other computer topic you can think of.

 - MOOC List: Search this directory to find specific courses by topic, university, or instructor.

 What Other Options Do I Have If I Don’t Want To Take a Class Online?

 - The Rockaway Township Public Library is currently offering a large selection of in-person computer classes and workshops in a variety of areas and interests.
 We can also help you access a wide range of academic journal articles through our databases.

 - Many area museums offer fascinating cultural and educational programing.
 View current offerings by clicking on the Morris County calander of events.

-- Rutgers University offers tuition free college courses through its Senior Citizen Audit Program during the spring and fall semesters on its Camden, New Brunswick, and Newark campuses.
+- Rutgers University offers tuition free in-person college courses through its Senior Citizen Audit Program during the spring and fall semesters on its Camden, New Brunswick, and Newark campuses.
 See the link above for more information.